Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [ICLR 2020] LEARNING TO BALANCE: BAYESIAN META-LEARNING FOR IMBALANCED AND OUT-OF-DISTRIBUTION TASKS
     * try to solve task- and class-imbalanced problems
-    * feel not significant on normal few-shot learing setup
+    * feel not significant on normal few-shot learning setup

 - [CVPR 2019] Task Agnostic Meta-Learning for Few-Shot Learning
     * Improve MAML to 66%